MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/send-chat-messages.md

 ## Sending chat messages customer scenario (for experts only)

-During a call with a technician on Remote Assist Mobile, expert can send chat messages through the text chat on Microsoft Teams.

 1. In the text chat on Microsoft Teams, experts can send and receive text messages from technicians on Remote Assist Mobile.
 ###
 ![Teams Chat](./media/chat_5.png "Teams Chat")